ChamodyaChiran/AW1000-NSS-Build-Public/README.md

 * 🎨 Custom themes for a modern and responsive web interface (more themes now available)

+* 🔐 PassWall 2 for enhanced proxy, VPN, and firewall control with the latest features

 * 🌐 Captive Portal for guest Wi-Fi authentication and access control

 * 🔗 Tailscale VPN for secure, easy-to-manage remote connections